MilesSummers/silverstripe-carousel/README.md

 ## Introduction

-	Provide an image slider or carousel utilising the jquery bxslider plugin
+	Provide an image slider or carousel utilising the jquery flexslider plugin

 ## To do
 	* Expose more options